thatmarvin/express-dryroutes/README.md

 # express-dryroutes

-Provides an `urlFor()` [Express](https://github.com/visionmedia/express) view helper (minor inspiration from Ruby on Rails’ [`url_for`](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-url_for)) to generate URLs based on named routes.
+Provides an `urlFor()` [Express](https://github.com/visionmedia/express) view helper (minor inspiration from Rails’ [`url_for`](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-url_for)) to generate URLs based on named routes.

 Since Express does not natively provide a mechanism to assign routes names, an alternative syntax is used to define routes that Express still understands.
-Certain assumptions were made; so do file an issue (or send a pull request) if it hinders any native flexibility.
+Do file an issue (or send a pull request) if it hinders any native flexibility!

 express-dryroutes also provides an option to define and enforce HTTPS routes.
 By default, a request is considered HTTPS if `req.connection.encrypted` is truthy or if `X-Forwarded-Proto` header has a value of `https`.